Peggy Carter (Marvel Cinematic Universe): Helping Steve Rogers

 After Rogers' best friend Bucky Barnes is captured by Hydra, Rogers has Carter and Howard Stark fly him behind enemy lines to mount a solo rescue attempt, which succeeds.
 After Rogers returns, Carter, who has developed feelings for him, catches him kissing another woman, prompting her to angrily fire bullets at Rogers' new shield.
-Using information extracted from Arnim Zola, the final Hydra stronghold is located, and Rogers leads an attack to stop Johann Schmidt from using weapons of mass destruction on major world cities.
-Rogers and Carter kiss and Rogers promises to go dancing with her, before Rogers climbs aboard Schmidt's aircraft as it takes off.
-After Schmidt is teleported to Vormir by the Tesseract, Rogers, seeing no way to land the plane without the risk of detonating its weapons, radios the tearful Carter and says goodbye to her before crashing in the Arctic.
+Using information extracted from Arnim Zola, the final Hydra stronghold is located, and Rogers leads an attack to stop Johann Schmidt from using weapons of mass destruction on America's cities.
+Rogers and Carter kiss before he climbs aboard Schmidt's aircraft as it takes off.
+After Schmidt is teleported away by the Tesseract, Rogers, seeing no way to land the plane without the risk of detonating its weapons, radios the tearful Carter and says goodbye to her before crashing in the Arctic.
 Stark later recovers the Tesseract from the ocean floor but is unable to locate Rogers or the aircraft, presuming him dead.

 Post–World War II

 In 1945, Carter and the SSR raid the last known Hydra base led by Werner Reinhardt.
 They confiscate many items including the Obelisk and a blue body.

 One year later, Carter faces sexism from her boss, Agent John Flynn, who treats her condescendingly and keeps her compiling data and code breaking while assigning field cases to the male agents.
 The SSR's main concern is the mysterious Zodiac, which they have been unable to recover for some time.
 One night alone in the office while the men are out together, Carter answers the case line to hear of the location of the Zodiac.
 Though three to five agents are recommended, Carter decides to go to the location herself.
 Fighting off multiple guards, Carter is able to retrieve the Zodiac, a mysterious serum, herself.
 The next day, Flynn reprimands her for not going through the proper procedures to complete the mission, and dismisses the indignant Carter as just an "old flame" of Captain America's who was given her current job out of pity for her bereavement.
 However, before he can officially punish her, the case line rings again, this time with Howard Stark on the other end, who informs Flynn that Carter will co-head the newly created S.H.I.E.L.D.

 Later in 1946, Carter has to balance the routine office work she does for the SSR in New York City with secretly assisting Howard Stark, who finds himself framed for supplying deadly weapons to enemies of the United States.
 Carter is assisted by Stark's butler, Edwin Jarvis, to find those responsible and dispose of the weapons.

-In 1947, Carter moves from New York City to Los Angeles to deal with the threats of the new Atomic Age by the Secret Empire in the aftermath of World War II, gaining new friends, a new home, and starting a romance with Daniel Sousa.
+In 1947, Carter moves from New York City to Los Angeles to deal with the threats of the new Atomic Age by the Council of Nine in the aftermath of World War II, gaining new friends, a new home, and starting a romance with Daniel Sousa.